 If an employee faces a hostile or uncomfortable work environment because of sexual harassment, he or she can file a complaint with whomever he or she wishes without fear of negative actions.
 If an employee doesn’t feel safe speaking with someone in the workplace, he or she can go directly to the Equal Employment Opportunity Commission district office in NYC or contact a New York City workplace retaliation lawyer for legal advice.

 Retaliation laws protect employees who come forward about sexual harassment as well as anyone involved in a discrimination proceeding or opposing discrimination.
 Any covered individual who suffers an adverse action due to his or her fight against sexual harassment is a victim of retaliation.
-Luckily, a workplace retaliation lawyer in NYC can gather evidence of retaliation and present a case in front of a jury to win compensation for damages.
+Luckily, an NYC workplace retaliation lawyer can gather evidence of retaliation and present a case in front of a jury to win compensation for damages.

-How to Build a Retaliation Case With a Workplace Retaliation Lawyer
+How to Build a Retaliation Case With an NYC Workplace Retaliation Lawyer

 If your employer won’t correct a sexual harassment or retaliation problem, speak with a New York City workplace retaliation lawyer attorney at Joseph & Norinsberg LLC.
 We’ll help you gather evidence that proves a link between your complaint of sexual harassment and your employer’s retaliatory action or conduct.
 Evidence can include pay cuts, demotions, job transfers, or further harassment because of filing a complaint.
 Once we’ve built your case, we’ll present it to the jury in a way that makes your case compelling.